 The Bilderberg Group is famously shy of press attention.
 An article in the Daily Express, February 12, 1957 (a few years after the first official conference) shows how a veil of “secrecy and security” was drawn over the event – even in the early days:

-This attitude is beginning to change.
+There were a few signs, a while ago, that this might change.
 At the 2013 conference in Watford, for the first time, there was a press area set up within the grounds of the Grove Hotel, where the event was taking place.
 And the Bilderberg Group itself appointed a press relations contact, another first.

 “the relationship between politicians and the media must change and we must be more transparent, too, about meetings, particularly with executives, editors, proprietors and the rest of it.”

 This is particularly true of the Bilderberg Group meetings, with its mix of senior politicians and senior lobbyists: ministers and prime ministers, meeting with top business executives and media proprietors, behind closed doors, for three days.
+Whether the press will ever be invited to a press conference at the venue, which would seem entirely appropriate given the make-up of the event, remains a matter for speculation and hope.